 You can change or cancel your subscription by going into your account portal.
-To do this click the burgundy-coloured profile icon in the bottom right corner of our site.
+Sign in to your account and then visit your account settings.

 The second row in the portal should list your plan and the rate you pay.
 Click on the “Change” option to pull up a second page that shows all of our available monthly and yearly plans.
 Here you can select any of these options to change your subscription plan.

 At the bottom of this page should be an option to “Cancel subscription.”